sridhar-rg/crispr-design-depletion-dnaseq/README.md

 2. In argi-genomics applications (e.g. plant genotyping), researchers would like to study the variants in the functional parts of plant genomes.
 Plant genomes are generally larger and less than 5% of their genome is functional.
 WES is a viable alternative, but may require the design and synthesis of probes (and the expenses that come with it)
 3. The study of gene regulation in animal genomes is another example where 10-20% of the genome requires additional focus

+Furthermore, PCR enzymes that amplify adapter-ligated nucleic acid molecules contribute to a jackpotting effect further increasing abundant DNA.
+The need here is a method that can selectively remove undesirable molecules *prior* to sequencing.
+To this end, CRISPR endonucleases offer a simple solution.
+The CRISPR-Cas enzyme fused with a small guide-RNA (gRNA) molecule whose sequence is complementary to the target DNA can offer (arguably) a high degree of specificity in cleaving them.
+If these gRNAs can be carefully designed to cut uniquely the undesirable DNA after adapter ligation, one can take advantage of clean-up and PCR steps that simply leave behind these molecules.
+The result would be a final sequencing library highly enriched with only the target molecules of interest for the application.

-The **biological questions** we seek to answer are:
+In order to develop such a method, the **biological questions** we seek to answer are:

-*Can CRISPRs be used to remove DNA molecules originating from undesired sections of the genome?*
+1. *Can CRISPRs be used to remove DNA molecules originating from undesired sections of the genome?*

-*Can this, in turn, boost sequencing resolution on target regions of interest?*
+2. *Can this, in turn, boost sequencing resolution on target regions of interest?*

-In comparison to the design challenges of *in vivo* gene editing, this application requires, perhaps, thousands of CRISPR-gRNAs to deplete a vast majority of nucleic acid molecules.
+Compared to the design challenges in *in vivo* gene editing, this application requires thousands of CRISPR-gRNAs to deplete a vast majority of nucleic acid molecules in sequencing libraries.
 Hence, the **bioinformatics challenge** is to answer:

 *How can we assemble a bioinformatics CRISPR design pipeline with all necessary guardrails that provide gRNAs for in vitro depletion of dsDNA or cDNA molecules in a library preparation process?*